Scribbd/nest-mailer/README.md

 - Note down the public IP of your LXD instance.

 ## Get your secret
 For security reasons the client_secret-json isn't included with the GitHub repository.
-To get the secret head over to the google cloud console with your TechGrounds account.
-The console can be found [here](https://console.cloud.google.com/apis/credentials?hl=nl&project=default-333121).
-Download the `Py-Nest-Mailer` keys and place it in the `secrets`-folder.
+To get the secret head over to the google cloud console with your Google Cloud account.
+Create a project and create a mail secret.

 Be careful of committing this secret into the repository.
 The `.gitignore`-file does have ignore rules, delete the credentials afterward sending out your mail.